 In marrying Lincoln, Mary exchanged her life of relative ease and privilege for that of a working lawyer’s wife.
 While he was gone for extended periods riding circuit, she was doing much of the household labor and raising four sons.
 But Mary continued to advance her husband’s political career.
 He valued her judgment and once observed he had no reason to read a book after Mary had reviewed it for him.
 Still, Lincoln’s career progressed slowly.
 One term in Congress came amidst several failures to gain his party’s nomination for political office.
 Defeat in a race for the United States Senate in 1858 came at the hands of Mary’s former suitor, Stephen A. Douglas.
 Yet as the division between the northern and southern sections of the country widened, Lincoln’s much admired speeches on limiting the spread of slavery while preserving the union secured him election as the nation’s first Republican president in 1860.

 With a small circle of family and friends she could look to for support and aid, Mary took solace in travel and a growing interest in the practice of spiritualism.
 After an extended sojourn in Europe with his mother, eighteen year-old Tad died of pneumonia and pleurisy in 1871.
 Increasingly dependent on medications such as laudanum and chloral hydrate for a variety of physical and emotional ailments, the bereft Mary's episodes of erratic behavior resulted in a brief period of confinement in 1875 at an asylum in Batavia, Illinois, at son Robert's instigation.
-Estranged from her only surviving child, Mary retired to Europe to live out her life in some semblance of peace.
-Illness eventually forced her to return to the United States where she died July, 1882, having spent much of her last year in seclusion at her sister Elizabeth's home.
+Estranged from her only surviving child, Mary quietly retired to Europe.
+Illness eventually forced her to return to the United States where she died July 1882, having spent much of her last year in seclusion at her sister Elizabeth's home.
 Mary is entombed, along with her husband, in Oak Ridge Cemetery in Springfield, Illinois.

 March 15 - Nov 30